 Which cart abandonment tactic is your favorite?
 Is it something we didn’t mention here?
 Let us know and send us a message!

-If you are new to Aimtell, you can get started for free in as little as a few minutes!
+If you are new to Aimtell, you can get started for free or learn more by reading our Beginner’s Guide.

 abandoned carts, cart abandonment*, digital marketing, ecommerce, web push, web push notifications.